Skip to main content

 Formal Ball Highlights

 Photo Op: There will be an awesome backdrop provided for you to take a picture by yourself or with friends.
 Please provide your own camera for the photo so you have the memory with you always.
-We will have a staffer to help assist in this area.

-Dance Performance: Harrison and his dance partner from the Ballroom Kc will be performing a dance routine to show how good you can get with practice.
+Dance Performance: Harrison and his dance partner from the Ballroom KC will be performing a dance routine to show how good you can get with practice.

 Staff dancers demonstrating